EARN while you LEARN!

-Other benefits may include: wage increases, milestone stipends, and earning up to 15 credit hours at Âé¶¹´«Ã½Ó³» (Âé¶¹´«Ã½Ó³») within 12 months.
+Other benefits may include: wage increases, milestone stipends, and earning college credit at Âé¶¹´«Ã½Ó³» (Âé¶¹´«Ã½Ó³») within the first 12 months.
 In some circumstances, prior work experience and college credit hours will be accepted in substitute for EEA requirements.

 Apprentice Benefits